+our name:

+upil's name (if relevant):

+our relationship to the pupil (if relevant):

+ddress:

+mail:

+elephone Number:

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school about it.

-What actions do you feel might resolve th What actions do you feel might resolve the problem at this stage?
+What actions do you feel might resolve the problem at this stage?

-Are year effection any nemerically life and lacas sive detaile

 Are you attaching any paperwork?
-If so, p lease give details.
+If so, piease give details.

 Signature:

 Date:

 Official use

 Date received: Date acknowledgement sent:

 By who:

 Complaint referred to: